nkleck/MWBox/config/toolbox/README.md

 - ignore the GUI box that opens at this point, you need to initiate one from within vagrant

-initializing the GUI, some tools require the GUI
+initializing the GUI
 $ sudo startxfce4&

-logout
+logout of GUI but keep vagrant session open
-- in the GUI, open XTerm]
+- in the GUI, open XTerm
 $ xfce4-session-logout
 - this still leaves you logged into your vagrant session
-- if you close the xfce4 via Virtualbox, it will end vagrant session
+- if you close the xfce4 via Virtualbox, it will halt the vagrant box

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Anonymous web